Riccorl/transformers-embedder/README.md

 ### Model

-The `TransformerEmbedder` offer 3 ways to retrieve the word embeddings:
+The `TransformerEmbedder` offer 3 ways to retrieve the word embeddings, defined by `subtoken_pooling` parameter:

 - `first`: uses only the embedding of the first sub-token of each word
 - `last`: uses only the embedding of the last sub-token of each word
 - `mean`: computes the mean of the embeddings of the sub-tokens of each word

-There are also multiple type of outputs:
+There are also multiple type of outputs you can get using `output_layer` parameter:

 - `last`: returns the last hidden state of the transformer model
 - `concat`: returns the concatenation of the last four hidden states of the transformer model